10 Superannuation

 However, when she makes a $20,000 concessional superannuation contribution, her taxable income reduces by $20,000, saving her $5,300 in personal tax (and $400 on the Medicare Levy).

 However, the super contribution will attract contributions tax of 15% in the fund, being $3,000.
 Therefore, the overall net tax saving in this scenario is $2,300 (being $5,300 less $3,000).
 There is also an additional $400 saving on the Medicare Levy.
-The balance of the concessional contribution after tax of $17,000 will form part of the taxable component of Judy's super account and further tax could be payable when withdrawn at retirement (if she is under age 60 at the time or the amount is paid to any non-tax dependants upon her death).
+The balance of the concessional contribution after tax of $17,000 will form part of the taxable component of Judy's super account.